Iván Hurtado: Playing style

-Once a top class defender, with good technique and an ability to read the game, he is known in Spanish by his fans as "Bam Bam" for ramming the football with his feet like the Hanna-Barbera character does with his club.
-Ivan's playing style differs from his national partner, Giovanny Espinoza.
+Once a top class defender, with good technique and an ability to read the game, Hurtado is known in Spanish by his fans as "Bam Bam" for ramming the football with his feet like the Hanna-Barbera character does with his club.
+His playing style differs from his national partner, Giovanny Espinoza.
 While Espinoza is a very large player who uses his size, power and speed to overwhelm his adversary, Hurtado is considered to be very classy and often needs no contact at all to dispossess his adversary.
 Ivan also makes very clean tackles, organizes his back line as well as the best of them, and can even display confidence with the ball at his feet, and he can occasionally make surprising dashes forward.

-A notable long and short passer, Hurtado has also taken free kicks well.
-Although not able to the bend the ball as well as other notable free kick takers, he has been known to strike the ball with such force that goalkeepers find it hard to judge and time his shots.
+Hurtado is a long and short passer who also takes free kicks.
+While his shots have less bend than those of some specialists, they are characterized by a level of force that can make them difficult for goalkeepers to anticipate and time.